-Can I Combine a Facelift With Other Procedures?
+Can Facelift Surgery be Combined With Other Procedures?

 Because of the name, patients sometimes believe a facelift addresses the entire face.
 It does not.
 Facelifts target the mid-face, lower face, and the upper neck.
 For full facial rejuvenation, patients often combine a facelift with other procedures.
 Since facelifts don’t target the forehead, a brow lift is a complementary procedure.
 Eyelid surgery can address the wrinkles and sagging specifically around the eyes, and also is a complementary procedure.
 Laser Skin Resurfacing may also be required for additional skin enhancements.

 Recovery times and conditions vary with different types of facelifts.
 During your consultation, Dr. D’Amico will discuss your recovery with you.
 But these are some general aspects of your recovery.
 Because the skin is lifted away from the underlying tissue, there is a fair amount of tissue trauma with a facelift.
 After the procedure, your face will be wrapped in bandages and you’ll likely have drainage tubes.
 There will be extensive bruising and swelling that will last from two to three weeks.
 The first few days are the hardest, but then you will feel better quickly.
 Your skin will probably feel tight in the face and neck.
 You will likely have numbness in areas, as well.
 This is normal and can last up to a couple months, as the facial nerves adjust to the re-draped skin.

 When Can I Return To Work After A Facelift?